 On Dec.
 16, 2002, Daniel Alfredsson played in his 500th career game with the Senators and scored a goal in a 3-2 loss against the visiting Canadiens.
 Hall of Famer Doug Gilmour’s goal in the winning effort made him the 14th player to score 1,400 points.

 The Capitals lost to the Florida Panthers on Dec.
 16, 2014, in the longest shootout in the history of the league.
 Nick Bjugstad finally put an end to the night by scoring with the second attempt of the 20th round.
-It was Bjugstad’s second shot of shootout after both teams already used all 18 skaters.
+It was Bjugstad’s second shot of the shootout after both teams already used all 18 skaters.
 The Capitals took the lead five separate times but were answered after each goal.
 The 11 combined shootout goals set another NHL record.

 The Senators hosted the Canadiens on Dec.
 16, 2017, at the NHL 100 Classic.
 Nearly 34,000 fans packed Lansdowne Park to commemorate the 100th anniversary of the first NHL game.
 Craig Anderson made 38 saves in the Senators’ 3-0 win, with Ottawa-native Jean-Gabriel Pageau scoring the game-winning goal.

 No shootout was needed on Dec.
 16, 2018, as Alex Ovechkin scored in overtime to beat the Anaheim Ducks 3-2.
 This was his 21st regular-season overtime goal.
-He has since added three more, and his 24 are the most in league history, five more than Jaromir Jagr.
+He has since added four more, and his 25 are the most in league history, six more than Sidney Crosby and Jaromir Jagr.